 This production-oriented course provides an introduction to the landscape of digital media environments, the audiences they serve, and the platforms through which they are typically delivered.
 The course then introduces regulations and standards, interaction design and production skills, an exploration of the project development cycle, project management, project evaluation and user testing.
 Concept design of websites, computer games, and other networked, ambient screen-based and non-screen-based displays, and or mobile applications or appliances, including the general concept of "the internet of things", are explored through a series of brief, hands-on projects.
-1 Credit systems, including interaction design with a variety of devices, platforms and media.
-Key components explored include user engagement, immersion, visual narrative, interactive storytelling, performance, user cognition and perception.
+1 Credit engagement, immersion, visual narrative, interactive storytelling, performance, user cognition and perception.
 Students will develop a solid understanding of how these environments work, inclusive of alternative design strategies, how users interact, and what is required to create such environments.
 Students will perform project work in small teams.
 1 Credit